Affiliate links on Android Authority may earn us a commission. Learn more.

 Better sound quality

 Let’s face it, when I think of Beats, I think of loud bass.
 This can be fun for working out or at a party, but it can also make it hard to hear instrumental detail from your tracks.
-We’re not asking Beats to eliminate its signature sound, but rather tame it a bit.
+I’m not asking Beats to eliminate its signature sound, but rather tame it a bit.
 If Beats opts for a less bass-heavy sound, its on-ear headphones would work well across more genres of music.

 Custom EQ in the mobile app

 Maybe Beats doesn’t care to amend the sound profile of the Solo 4.
-If that’s the case, at the very least, we’d love to see the company provide a custom equalizer in its Beats app for Android.
+If that’s the case, at the very least, I’d love to see the company provide a custom equalizer in its Beats app for Android.
 This is a bit of a moonshot as no Apple product has a custom EQ in the iOS Settings app, but it would make the user experience more premium.
 If you’re paying upwards of $200 for headphones, you should be able to easily tweak the sound.

 A custom EQ isn’t just for us picky audiophiles either: it can make it easier to hear spoken-word content from a TV show or movie.
 Really, everyone can benefit from this.
-Bare minimum, we’d like to see EQ presets in the Beats app for Android.
+Bare minimum, I’d like to see EQ presets in the Beats app for Android.

 In a devastating but unsurprising move, Beats nixed the headphone jack on the Solo Pro.
-We hope Beats brings the headphone jack back on the Solo 4 as it would allow listeners to enjoy lossless, uncompressed audio if they want to.
+I hope Beats brings the headphone jack back on the Solo 4 as it would allow listeners to enjoy lossless, uncompressed audio if they want to.
 Further, it’s sometimes just easier to plug and play than it is to putz around with Bluetooth settings.

 Improved microphone quality